HEIR Network

 HEIR Planning Group

 Rachel Bowden (Co-Chair) is Head of the Evaluation and Policy Department at the University of Brighton (2020 conference host).
-She joined the University a very long time ago as a Research Assistant in the University’s Education Research Centre, supporting the then Vice-Chancellor, the late Professor Sir David Watson with his research in higher education policy and practice.
+Rachel joined the University a very long time ago as a Research Assistant in the University’s Education Research Centre supporting the then Vice-Chancellor, the late Professor Sir David Watson, with his research in higher education policy and practice.
 She has worked in a number of roles in strategy and planning and was Deputy Director of the Strategic Planning Office for over 10 years.
-She has also led the University’s engagement in a number of national institutional research projects, including What Works?
-Student Retention and Success Programme (with Advance HE) and the HEFCE-funded collaborative Postgraduate Support Scheme – Postgraduate Experience Project.
+She has also led the University’s engagement in a number of national institutional research projects, including What Works?, Student Retention and Success Programme (with Advance HE), and the HEFCE-funded collaborative Postgraduate Support Scheme – Postgraduate Experience Project.
 She is a member of a number of sector groups, including the AGCAS Data Insights Group.

-Matt Hiely-Rayner (Co-Chair) Director of Strategic Planning & Change, Buckinghamshire New University Matt is Director of Strategic Planning & Change at Buckinghamshire New University where he is developing a more data-driven approach to strategic change, including the introduction of predictive analytics to increase student prospects of success.
-With a particular interest in HE metrics that approximate the student experience, Matt previously worked on using value added scores to illustrate the unexplained gaps in degree classifications between student groups and was previously at Kingston University, overseeing the University’s institutional research function that evaluated the success of the University’s efforts to address its attainment gaps.
-The value added metrics derive from Matt’s other occupation, which is compiling the rankings for the Guardian’s University Guide.
-Matt’s first attendance at the HEIR annual conference was the 2014 conference at Oxford Brookes and has enjoyed increasing involvement with the network ever since.
+Matt Hiely-Rayner (Co-Chair) Director of Strategic Planning & Change, Buckinghamshire New University Matt is Director of Strategic Planning & Change at Buckinghamshire New University where he is developing a more data-driven approach to strategic change: including the introduction of predictive analytics to increase student prospects of success.
+With a particular interest in HE metrics that approximate the student experience, he previously worked on using value added scores to illustrate the unexplained gaps in degree classifications between student groups, and was previously at Kingston University overseeing the University’s institutional research function that evaluated the success of the University’s efforts to address its attainment gaps.
+The value added metrics derive from Matt’s other occupation: which is compiling the rankings for the Guardian’s University Guide.
+His first attendance at the HEIR annual conference was the 2014 conference at Oxford Brookes and has enjoyed increasing involvement with the network ever since.

 Steve Woodfield, International education policy and research specialist at the British Council

 Steve is Associate Professor in Higher Education Policy and Management, and Head of Research, in the Learning and Teaching Enhancement Centre (LTEC) at Kingston University.
-Steve undertakes externally-funded research projects and consultancy, and institutional research projects, on a range of higher education topics, but particularly related to management and leadership and internationalisation.
-His work is focused on assisting policy makers, higher education practitioners, and university leaders to understand and assess the implications of strategic change in tertiary education and to design and implement strategies that can assist agencies and institutions to engage with changing political, economic, social and technological contexts.
-He is also the author the chapter on institutional research in in the UK and Ireland in the 2015 book ‘Institutional Research and Planning in Higher Education: Global Contexts and Themes’
+Steve undertakes externally-funded research projects, consultancy, and institutional research projects on a range of higher education topics; but particularly related to management and leadership and internationalisation.
+His work is focused on assisting policy makers, higher education practitioners, and university leaders to understand and assess the implications of strategic change in tertiary education and to design and implement strategies that can assist agencies and institutions to engage with changing political, economic, social, and technological contexts.
+He is also the author of the chapter on institutional research in the UK and Ireland in the 2015 book ‘Institutional Research and Planning in Higher Education: Global Contexts and Themes’

 Aisling McKenna, Director of Quality Promotion and Institutional Research, Dublin City University (2010 conference host)

 Aisling is the DCU Director of Quality Promotion and Institutional Research at Dublin City University.
-Her work is focused on promoting, supporting and facilitating continuous quality improvement activities across academic and administrative units throughout the University.
+Her work is focused on promoting, supporting, and facilitating continuous quality improvement activities across academic and administrative units throughout the University.
 Her office also leads the university’s approach to applying an evidence informed approach to institutional planning, strategy development, and quality enhancement at Dublin City University.
-She has worked within the higher education sector since 2007, and previous to her current role, was Institutional Research and Analysis Officer for Dublin City University.
+Aisling has worked within the higher education sector since 2007 and, previous to her current role, was Institutional Research and Analysis Officer for Dublin City University.

 Phil joined the University of Wolverhampton in 2015 as Dean of the College of Learning and Teaching.
-Phil is a Professor of Inclusive Practice, Principal Fellow of the Higher Education Academy, Fellow of the Leadership Foundation in Higher Education and a National Teaching Fellow.
-Phil’s current role includes responsibility for promoting and enhancing academic development, technology-enhanced learning and the development of inclusive curricula.
-Phil has been involved in several national institutional research projects relating to student inclusion, attainment and success
+He is a Professor of Inclusive Practice, Principal Fellow of the Higher Education Academy, Fellow of the Leadership Foundation in Higher Education, and a National Teaching Fellow.
+Phil’s current role includes responsibility for promoting and enhancing academic development, technology-enhanced learning, and the development of inclusive curricula.
+He has been involved in several national institutional research projects relating to student inclusion, attainment, and success

 Gráinne McDonagh, Head of Insights & Planning, RCSI University of Medicine and Health Sciences (2018 conference host)

 Gráinne is the Head of Insights & Planning at RCSI.
 She has over 20 years experience working in the Irish higher education sector.
-The Insights and Planning Office (IPO) works collaboratively across RCSI to provide strategically relevant information and analysis to enable senior management decision-making that aligns institutional strategy with opportunities to further the academic and research reputation, performance and capability of the university.
-More recently the IPO team have developed a new stakeholder engagement system, taken responsibility for the management of university stakeholder data and plans for international engagement and global and societal impact.
-Gráinne joined RCSI in November 2000 and has held various management and project executive roles in professional (surgical) training, higher education (university) and transnational education related activities.
+The Insights and Planning Office (IPO) works collaboratively across RCSI to provide strategically relevant information and analysis to help the decision-making with senior management align with: institutional strategy, opportunities to further the academic and research reputation, performance, and capability of the university.
+More recently, the IPO team have developed a new stakeholder engagement system which includes taking responsibility for the management of university stakeholder data and plans for international engagement and global and societal impact.
+Gráinne joined RCSI in November 2000 and has held various management and project executive roles in professional (surgical) training, higher education (university), and transnational education related activities.
 She has a wealth of knowledge and experience managing projects relating to the strategic and operational development of the university.

 Dr. Gerald Prescott, University of St. Andrews (2021 conference host)

 Gerald has a 12-year track record as an educator and strategic leader in teaching and learning change and enhancement at the University of St Andrews.
 He has served as Director of Teaching and Deputy Head of School within the School of Biology and as the Enhancement Theme Institutional Lead.
-He is currently Associate Dean for Education (Faculty of Science) serving as a member of a wide range of senior university committees, including Learning and Teaching Committee, the Strategic Curriculum Approval Group and Academic Monitoring Group and leads institutional-wide workstreams, including those on ‘Assessment’ and ‘Upskilling’.
-He is the founder of the university’s Community for Evidence-Led Practice in Education (CELPiE).
-Externally, Gerald leads a European University Association Thematic Group on ‘Wellbeing in Staff and Students’, acts as an academic reviewer for QAA Scotland’s institutional Quality Enhancement and Standards Review (QESR) process and is a member of the Scottish Funding Councils ‘Upskilling Strategic Reference Group’.
-Gerald led the 2021 HEIR online conference on ‘Inclusive Institutional Research.’
+He is currently Associate Dean for Education (Faculty of Science) serving as a member of a wide range of senior university committees, including: Learning and Teaching Committee, Strategic Curriculum Approval Group, Academic Monitoring Group, and he leads institutional-wide workstreams (including those on ‘Assessment’ and ‘Upskilling’).
+He is also the founder of the university’s Community for Evidence-Led Practice in Education (CELPiE).
+Externally, Gerald leads a European University Association Thematic Group on ‘Wellbeing in Staff and Students’, acts as an academic reviewer for QAA Scotland’s institutional Quality Enhancement and Standards Review (QESR) process, and is a member of the Scottish Funding Councils ‘Upskilling Strategic Reference Group’.

 Nigel Page, Director of Learning and Teaching, Kingston University London